moneroexamples/access-blockchain-in-cpp/README.md

 # Access blockchain information using C++

-How to develop on top of Monero?
+How to develop on top of [Monero](https://getmonero.org/)?
 One way is to use json-rpc calls from any language capable of this, for example, as
 [shown in python](http://moneroexamples.github.io/python-json-rpc/).
-Another way is to use pubilc api of existing monero services such as [moneroblocks](http://moneroblocks.eu/api).
-Some Monero functions are even avaliable in js if you look at the source code of [mymonero.com](https://mymonero.com/#/) which allows to develop some web applications with only html and js, such as, [XMR test](http://xmrtests.llcoins.net/checktx.html).
+Another way is to use pubilc api of existing Monero services such as [moneroblocks](http://moneroblocks.eu/api).
+Some Monero functions are even avaliable in JavaScript if you look at the source code of [mymonero.com](https://mymonero.com/#/).
+ This  allows to develop some web applications with only HTML and JavaScript, such as, [XMR test](http://xmrtests.llcoins.net/checktx.html).

-The other way, presented here, is to directly tap into monero C++ libraries to do something useful.
+The other way, presented here, is to directly tap into Monero C++ libraries.
 However, there are no tutorials or any information how to do it.

-For this reason this example was created.
-To shows how access Monero C++ libraries and do something with them.
-I don't know if this is the correct way of doing this, but it seems to be working.
+For this reason this example was created, i.e.,  to show how to access Monero C++ libraries and do something with them.

+Small disclaimer: I don't know if this is the correct way of doing this, but it seems to be working.
+If something is done in a stupid or wrong way, or my explanations in the comments are incorrect, please let me know.

 # Objective
 There's been a lot of talk in Monero about viewkeys.
 But how do you actually use them?